What is this threat exactly?

 Step 4: Check integrity of WordPress core files

-If you still can’t access your WordPress dashboard, then you’ll need to inspect your WordPress files so you can remove the malicious codes inside that are preventing you from accessing your dashboard.
+If you still can’t access your WordPress dashboard, then you’ll need to inspect your WordPress core files so you can remove the malware, that is the malicious code inside that prevents you from accessing your dashboard.

 To fix this, you have two ways of doing it:

-- Or you can target directly the list of admin files that we point out to you:
+Or you can target directly the list of admin files that as follow:

-Usually, these are the infected files that are responsible for preventing you from accessing your dashboard in addition to injected code inside the database, which we will see that later on.
+Usually, these are the infected files that are responsible for preventing you from accessing your dashboard in addition to injected code inside the database, which we will see together later on.

-Usually, the malicious codes are located at the top of the file.
+Usually, the malicious redirects codes are located at the top of the file.

 Step 5: Replace your theme with a fresh version